thingless/fab-wireguard/README.md

 network='net0'
 hostname=None    # None -> use the host's configured hostname
-region=None      # if set, assume private IPs are reachable from all hosts in region reachable=True   # set to false for road warriors behind a vpn etc
+region=None      # if set, assume private IPs are reachable from all hosts in region reachable=True   # set to false for road warriors behind a nat etc
 ```